Linuxfabrik/lfops/roles/duplicity/README.md

 ### Optional

 * Create a symbolic link from `/opt/python-venv/duplicity/bin/duplicity` to `/usr/local/bin/duplicity` for easier usage on the command line.
+* Either configure journald to persist your logs and do the rotating, or use logrotated.

 ## Tags